-For purposes of this section, "Business Day" means any day except Saturday, Sunday or any other on which commercial banks in New York City, Jakarta, or the city where the relevant paying or transfer agent is located are authorized or obligated by law, regulation or executive order to be closed.
+For purposes of this section, with respect to U.S. dollar-denominated Bonds, "Business Day" means any day except Saturday, Sunday or any other on which commercial banks in New York City, Jakarta, or the city where the relevant paying or transfer agent is located are authorized or obligated by law, regulation or executive order to be closed.
+With respect to Euro-denominated Bonds, "Business Day" means any day except Saturday, Sunday, any day on which commercial banks in Jakarta, London or the city where the relevant paying or transfer agent is located are authorized or obligated by law, regulation or executive order to be closed, or any day on which the Trans-European Automated Real-time Settlement Express Transfer (TARGET2) System (or any successor thereto) is not open for business.
 In any case where the date of payment of the principal, interest or premium, if any, on the Bonds is not a Business Day, then such payment will be made on the next succeeding Business Day, and no interest on the Bonds will accrue as a result of the delay in payment.